Biden speaks at Boston rally in support of striking Stop & Shop workers

-Biden spoke at a rally in support of unionized supermarket employees outside of a store at South Bay Center in Boston’s Dorchester neighborhood.
+Biden spoke at a rally in support of unionized supermarket employees outside of a store at South Bay Center in Dorchester.

 Quincy-based Stop & Shop, a division of Dutch company Ahold Delhaize, says it is offering across-the-board raises and “excellent” health care benefits that beat industry standards.